How to get your tax documents in order prior to tax time

 You might have elected to receive your tax documents electronically, or you could be working with old-school paperwork.
 Either way, the first step is to create some sort of system to collect and organize all your tax documents.
 The system doesn’t need to be complicated – it can simply be a digital or physical file where you collect everything you’ll need when filing your taxes.

 For federal taxes, check out this tax form checklist created by IRS.com, which lists out every document and piece of information you will likely need to file.
 In addition to documents that represent income like a W-2, this checklist can also help you prepare for any income adjustments or credits you might be eligible for.
 If you plan to file for tax deductions for any expenses, keep in mind that you will also need to have receipts for those expenses ready when you file your taxes.
-And if you took advantage of the CARES Act (withdrawing from a retirement account or pausing payments on student loans without the usual penalties) have those records on hand as well.

 2. Choose a tax professional or a do-it-yourself option